vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 As we have seen, the `WHERE` clause allows you to filter your results.

-The following code is another example of filtering on text data.
-The following code gets the titles of all films which were filmed in China:
+The following query is another example of filtering on text data.
+The query gets the titles of all films which were filmed in China:

 ```
 SELECT title